 - This recipe makes approximately 8 cups of frosting.

-**Check out our Pink Champagne Cake recipes!
+Don’t miss our Pink Champagne Cake Recipes!

 and our Delicious Doctored cake mix version of Pink Champagne Cake: